 Acknowledgement of Country

-I respectfully acknowledge the Traditional Custodians of the lands and waters upon which I live, work and create, the Wadawurrung and Dja Dja Wurrung peoples of the Kulin Nation.
-I value their inherent, abiding connection to country, community, and their cultural and artistic expression.
-I pay my respects to Elders past, present and emerging, and extend this to all Aboriginal, Torres Strait Islander and First Nation peoples.
+I respectfully acknowledge the Wadawurrung and Dja Dja Wurrung peoples of the Kulin Nation as the Traditional Custodians of the lands and waters on which I live, work, and create.
+I honour their enduring connection to Country, community, and cultural expression, and pay my respects to Elders past, present, and emerging.
+I extend this respect to all Aboriginal and Torres Strait Islander peoples.

-Working from her home studio and as an Honorary Alumni Artist in Association at Federation University, Jan engages with form, structure, surface, firing, and glaze, creating nuanced, unrepeatable results.
-Each piece is meticulously shaped over time, embodying a dialogue between reflection and expression that invites thoughtful connection.
+Working from her home studio and as an Honorary Alumni Artist in Association at Federation University, Jan engages deeply with form, structure, surface, firing and glaze to create hand-built ceramics.

-She completed a Graduate Diploma of Ceramics under mentors Peter Pilven and Koji Hoashi at Federation University, Ballarat.
+Jan completed a Graduate Diploma of Ceramics at Federation University, Ballarat, under the mentorship of Peter Pilven and Koji Hoashi.

 Abundance I & II